Mungyeong: Geography

 Mungyeong extends a total of 40 km from west to east, and 37 from north to south.
 Its shape very roughly approximates a right triangle, with the hypotenuse corresponding to the peaks of the Sobaek mountains.
 The northern tip is in Dongno-myeon, at 36°52'10 N latitude.
 The southern extremity lies in Nongam-myeon, at 36°41'40 N. The easternmost edge of the city can also be found in Dongno-myeon, at 128°22'42 E longitude.
 On the west, Mungyeong comes to an end in Gaeun-eup, at 127°52'48 E.

-Mungyeong City stands on the border between North Gyeongsang and North Chungcheong provinces.
-On its northern and western borders, it adjoins the North Chungcheong districts of Danyang County, Jecheon City, and Chungju City on the north and Goesan County on the northwest.
-Within North Gyeongsang province, Mungyeong adjoins Yecheon County to the east and Sangju City to the south.
+Mungyeong stands on the border between North Gyeongsang and North Chungcheong Provinces.
+On its northern and western borders, it adjoins the North Chungcheong districts of Danyang County, Jecheon, and Chungju on the north and Goesan County on the northwest.
+Within North Gyeongsang province, Mungyeong adjoins Yecheon County to the east and Sangju to the south.

 The topography of Mungyeong is dominated by the Sobaek mountains, which form the line between North Gyeongsang and North Chungcheong provinces.
 The city's highest point lies on this line, at 1161-meter Munsu peak of Worak Mountain in Dongno-myeon.
 The city's terrain, cut by numerous valleys, slopes down from the Sobaek peaks toward the valleys of the Nakdong River and its tributary, the Yeong.
 At their meeting-point in Yeongsun-myeon, the rivers are barely 200 m above sea level.
 Above the valleys, the soil is thin and outcroppings of igneous or sedimentary bedrock are common.
 Millions of years of erosion have created spectacular cliffs and escarpments in many areas, some of which have become major attractions for local tourism.